-There is an hour when I must part
+There is an hour when I must

 With all I hold most dear